LUMC/HAMLET/README.md

 Please contact the author or open an issue if the link is not working.

 ## Testing
 The following commands can be used to test different aspects of HAMLET.
-First, activate the HAMLET conda environment which was created in the previous step.
+First, activate the HAMLET Conda environment which was created in the previous step.
 ```bash
 conda activate HAMLET